 5. Disease is due to false reasoning in regard to sensations, which man unwittingly develops by impressing wrong thoughts and mental pictures upon the subconscious spiritual matter.

-6. As disease is due to false reasoning, so health is due to knowledge of the truth.
-To remove disease permanently, it is necessary to know the cause, the error which led to it.
-“The explanation is the cure.”7.
-To know the truth about life is therefore the sovereign remedy for all ills.
+7. To know the truth about life is therefore the sovereign remedy for all ills.
 This truth Jesus came to declare.
 Jesus knew how he cured and Dr. Quimby, without taking any credit to himself as a discoverer, believed that he understood and practiced the same great truth or science.

 Writing from an outsider, although not unsympathetic perspective, William James noted in his Varieties of Religious Experience, which I found at Wikipedia explains New Thought: